peytoncordero/DRI25/command-line.md

 We need *plain text* to communicate with our computer.
 Plain text is the text without hidden formatting.
 It has the advantage of being manipulable in different editors, readable within the command line, and used for programming languages.

-Following [Unicode](https://www.unicode.org/versions/Unicode13.0.0/UnicodeStandard-13.0.pdf) (version 13.0), which is the international standard for displaying letters and symbols in a computer, "Plain text is a pure sequence of character codes” (p.18); "is the underlying content stream to which formatting can be applied.
-[It is] public, standardized, and universally readable” (p.19).
+Following [Unicode](https://www.unicode.org/versions/Unicode13.0.0/UnicodeStandard-13.0.pdf) (version 13.0), which is the international standard for displaying letters and symbols in a computer, "Plain text is a pure sequence of character codes" (p.18); "is the underlying content stream to which formatting can be applied.
+[It is] public, standardized, and universally readable" (p.19).
 We could say that plain text shows its cards to the computer.

 To produce plain text we need *text editors*.
 Text editors are programs for editing plain text files.
 Some of the types of files that include plain text are  .txt, .csv, or .md.
 Because we need plain text to interact with the computer, text editors are an important tool for programming and working in the command line.